druny/vagrant/website/source/about.html.md

 sidebar_current: "about-main"
 page_title: "About"
 description: |-
   Vagrant is a tool for building complete development environments.
-With an easy-to-use workflow and focus on automation, Vagrant lowers development environment setup time, increases development/production parity, and makes the "works on my machine" excuse a relic of the past.
+With an test easy-to-use workflow and focus on automation, Vagrant lowers development environment setup time, increases development/production parity, and makes the "works on my machine" excuse a relic of the past.